 Project Timeline and Construction Impacts

 Construction began April 2.
-During construction, two-lane traffic will be open most of the time on the highway, except in ceratin instances for specific construction activities.
+During construction, two-lane traffic will be open most of the time on the highway, except in certain instances for specific construction activities.
 Traffic delays are expected for the highway, Gros Ventre Road and Sagebrush Drive from early spring into the fall.
-Check out the Gros Ventre Construction Webcam to see the current conditions.

 Travel Restrictions During Construction